AdrianCCRS/project-hub-backend/ProjectDescription.md

-# ProjectHub - University Collaboration Platform
+# ProjectHub - Comprehensive Project Analysis

 ## Project Overview

 ProjectHub is a **Spring Boot-based web application** designed for managing academic projects and user groups.
 It serves as a collaborative platform where students can organize themselves into groups, manage projects, and track their progress.
-The application follows modern enterprise Java development patterns and incorporates security mechanisms.
+The application follows modern enterprise Java development patterns and incorporates robust security mechanisms.

 ## Architecture & Project Structure